webhippie/baseboxes/README.md

   you can see on the definitions we have already preinstalled the vmtools and chef 11.

-* [Webdev](WEBDEV.md): Extended vagrant images where we have already preinstalled a fullstack development environment for web applications.

 * [Server](SERVER.md): Not really vagrant images but definitions for generating qcow2 images which are getting used on our servers.
 These images can easily get imported through libvirt into KVM or Xen.